evandhq/react-persian-datepicker/README.md

 # react-persian-datepicker

-**persian-react-datepicker** is React.js component that helps you to create datepickers based on Persian calendar.
+**persian-react-datepicker** is a React.js component that helps you to create datepickers based on Persian calendar.

 **[See the demo here](http://mohebifar.github.io/react-persian-datepicker/)**